kenjaninja/python-ibmdb/install.md

 Now that the Python and ODBC is ready, we need `ibm_db` to connect to DB2.

 1. Run `pip3 install ibm_db` to install ibm_db:
-1. ODBC connects and works with the DB2 for z/OS on the same subsytem or Sysplex using details configured in the `.ini` file .
+1. ODBC connects and works with the DB2 for z/OS on the same subsytem or Sysplex using details configured in the Db2 ODBC `.ini` file .
 No additional settings or credentials are needed during connection creation in the python script, as shown in the example below:
 	```
 	import ibm_db
 	conn = ibm_db.connect('', '', '')